z800/Tes.SoftwareSeni/README.md

 React Project Best Practice Test
 =

-1. functional component because it is simply returns html UI, accept properties, & stateless,
+1. Functional because it is simply returns html UI, accept properties, & stateless,
-2.
+2. Axios because simplicity of setting timeout, automatically stringifies the data when sending requests
+3. Plugin, And Function
+4. React Native Navigation, because performance will/may be better.
+5. Yes

+Practice Test
+=

 > **Installation**